scds/rdm-best-practices/topics/4-publishing.md

 ## Publishing Data

-What do you plan to do with your data once it's been published?
+What do you plan to do with your data once your project is finished and your research has been published?
 How will you ensure that your data remains accessible (to you and others) in the long-term?
 Consider the advantages of publishing your datasets in an online repository for preservation and sharing.

 ## Open Research
 <img src="../assets/img/lessons/open-research.png" alt="A system where researchers, collaborators, publications, code, data, government, and more are all interconnected" width="40%" align=right style="display: block; margin: 10px; border-radius: 30px">